Boost your Qi with Medicinal Qi Tonic Porridges

 What is Qi and why is Qi so important?

 Qi is essentially potential energy that exists in everything—material and immaterial.
 In the body, it’s considered a very active force—it’s the energy that drives all kinds of changes and processes.
 It’s sometimes described as “vital energy” or “life force.”
-However, it’s difficult to translate perfectly because Qi can assume many different expressions and take many different forms in the body.
+However, it’s difficult to translate perfectly because Qi can assume many forms and expressions throughout the body.
 For example, organ Qi, defensive Qi, nutritive Qi, meridian Qi, and ancestral Qi exist.

 In Chinese Medicine, the state of your Qi is seen as very important for overall health.
-Qi also has a direct impact on other vital substances (like blood, yin, and yang), so there are many ways deficient Qi can impact overall functioning.
-When Qi is lacking in the body, there can be fatigue, weak digestion, coldness, paleness, spontaneous sweating, slow metabolism, weak immunity, and more.
+Qi also directly affects other vital substances (such as blood, yin, and yang), so there are many ways a deficiency in Qi can affect overall functioning.
+When Qi is deficient in the body, symptoms can include fatigue, weak digestion, coldness, paleness, spontaneous sweating, slow metabolism, weak immunity, and more.

 In my clinical practice, it’s pretty common to see folks who are Qi deficient.
-Whether it’s overwork, incorrect or poorly digested food, aging, childbirth, or simply insufficient sleep – there are many reasons why patients end up Qi deficient and can benefit from building their Qi.
+Whether it’s overwork, improper or poorly digested food, aging, childbirth, or simply insufficient sleep, there are many reasons why patients end up Qi deficient and can benefit from building their Qi.

-Even if you don’t have any intense symptoms of Qi deficiency, you can still use Qi tonics to boost energy, leading to longevity, strong immunity, good digestion and assimilation, and prevention or reverse the signs of aging.
+Even if you don’t have any intense symptoms of Qi deficiency, you can still use Qi tonics to boost energy, leading to longevity, strong immunity, good digestion and assimilation, and prevention or reversal of the signs of aging.
 In this way, Qi tonics in Chinese Medicine are similar to rasayanas in Ayurvedic medicine.
-Both aim to support the overall functioning of the body and are wonderful remedies to have on hand.
+Both aim to support the body’s overall functioning and are wonderful remedies to have on hand.
 Many Qi tonics can be used as medicinal foods.

 How to make qi boosting medicinal congees (porridge)

-One way to incorporate Qi tonics into your food is through medicinal congee/kanji (grain porridge).
+One way to incorporate Qi tonics into your food is through medicinal congee (kanji), a grain porridge.
 These are often served at breakfast and are revered in Chinese Medicine for their ability to support digestion and provide deep nutrition.
 Anyone looking to support digestive function and build Qi and Blood can use them.
 They are also commonly used during chronic illness, weakness, fatigue, and poor appetite.

-Congee can be made with almost any grain cooked for an extended period of time with ample water.
+Congee can be made with almost any grain, cooked for an extended period with ample water.
 It is often supplemented with proteins, vegetables, spices, and medicinal herbs.
 This leads to a well-cooked, easy-to-digest meal that does not produce dampness.

 DIRECTIONS for QI TONIC CONGEE/PORRIDGE: